8 Documentation

 Not all research study data will be gathered through original data collection methods.
 You may be capturing supplemental external data sources from organizations like school districts or state departments of education.
 If at all possible, start gathering information about your external data sources early on, during the planning and documentation phases, and begin adding that information into a data dictionary.
 Starting this process early will help you prepare for future data capture and cleaning processes.

-• If the data source is non-public, request documentation ahead of time from your partner (see Section 12.3).
+- If the data source is non-public, request documentation ahead of time from the provider (see Section 12.3).

 However, it is possible that you may not be able to access this information until you acquire the actual data during the data capture phase.
 If documentation is provided along with the data, begin reviewing the data to ensure that the documentation matches what you see in the data.
 Integrate that information into your project data dictionary.